 Moreover, TATuP integrates established and emerging industry standards to increase transparency in authorship (for example, ORCID).

+TATuP is committed to ensure that ethical and responsible research is published.
+To comply with ethical oversight, author(s) are asked that all necessary consents and approvals have been obtained to publish their work.
 If the work involves chemicals, procedures or equipment that have any unusual hazards inherent in their use, the author(s) must clearly identify these in the manuscript.
 If the work involves the use of animal or human subjects, the author(s) should ensure that the manuscript contains a statement that all procedures were performed in compliance with relevant laws and institutional guidelines and that the appropriate institutional committee(s) have approved them.

 All authors should disclose in their manuscript any financial or other substantive conflict of interest that might be construed to influence the results or interpretation of their manuscript.
 All sources of financial support for the project should be disclosed.
 TATuP does not accept the use of trade names unless these form a relevant aspect of the empirical analysis or argument.